-This document represents the first release of the Sectoral Skills Strategy and Intelligence and provides the strategic steps to be taken by the sectoral stakeholders to improve the re-/up-skilling within the emerging European battery sector.
+This document represents the second release of the Sectoral Skills Strategy and Intelligence and provides the strategic steps to be taken by the sectoral stakeholders to improve the re-/up-skilling within the emerging European battery sector.

 Battery production is scaling up rapidly - the sector is moving from battery plants with a capacity of 4-10 GWh/y to up to 40 GWh/y or even 80 GWh/y.
 Producing more batteries in each plant results in much higher efficiency.
-The demand is mainly boosted by the needs of e-mobility.
+The demand is mainly boosted by the needs of emobility.
 It is also generating increased demand from numerous other companies in the value chain, encouraging efforts to establish and convert production capacities, and creating a need for a supply of battery components and services such as maintenance, among other things.
+This transition of the whole ecosystem is influenced, not only, by several major trends, such as: Green Transition and sustainability, digitalisation, new business models, or resiliency of the value-chains and industry1.

 Stationary applications of batteries play an essential role in the ecosystem, not only when it comes to industrial and private energy storage use cases, the charging infrastructure, backup systems for IT, telecommunications, or others.

-With this volume production of batteries, it is important to focus on skills development and facilitation of a competent workforce along the value chain, which supports the sector's competitiveness, innovation, and overall development.
+With this volume production of batteries and other mentioned trends need to be accompanied with development of skills and facilitation of a competent workforce along the value chain, which supports the sector's competitiveness, innovation, and overall development.
 This is where the sectoral skills strategy and the project ALBATTS consortium (partnership and sectoral stakeholders) with its analyses and recommendations come into play.